palichis/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

 values the student sees in the problem.
 If the number of Maximum  Attempts that was set for this problem has been reached, the **Reset** button is not visible.

-This problem-level settimg overrides the course-level **Show Reset Button for Problems** setting.
+This problem-level setting overrides the course-level **Show Reset Button for Problems** setting.

 .. _Modifying a Released Problem: